 Visit the Art Institute of Chicago

 Chicago has many great museums which are worth visiting.
 The Art Institute of Chicago, conveniently located right next to Millennium Park, is one of the oldest and largest art museums in the United States and is frequently found on lists of the top museums in the world.
+In addition to its large permanent collection of art from around the world, you can see rotating exhibits.
 (Click here to buy a skip the line ticket if you want to avoid long lines).

 Visit the Museum Campus

 Other must see museums in Chicago include the Adler Planetarium, the Shedd Aquarium, and The The Field Museum.
 They are all located near each other on The Museum Campus.
 (The Adler Planetarium is temporarily closed but it is worth visiting the Adler Planetarium Skyline Walk for one of the best skyline views in Chicago.)

 The Museum of Science and Industry in Hyde Park is a bit out of the way from downtown Chicago but it is a really fun museum with hands-on activities and interactive exhibits.